uoa-compsci-399/marker-allocation-tool-ui/README.md

 - Redesign aspects of the user interface to be more scalable
 - Move to a commercialised database structure for more efficient backend hosting
 - Incorporate the use of an algorithm to automate marker allocation
+- Enable email notifications to be sent to markers once their application has been reviewed